Python Dependencies via Pip

 @ to your URL:

 Optionally, you can install a dependency in “editable” mode, which will link to a full clone of the repository.
-This is useful for larger distributions, like Django:
+This is recommended for Git-backed distributions that rely on upstream changes, as well as larger repositories.

 egg fragment is only valid with editable requirements.